phrounz/volatile-dove-engine/README.md

 ## The Volatile Dove Engine

-... is a video game engine, using Visual Studio, Makefiles, etc and a script to manage your multi-plaftorm video games projects easily.
+... is a video game engine, and includes Makefiles, Visual Studio projects, etc and a script to manage your multi-plaftorm video games projects easily.
 See http://www.volatiledove.com/Engine for more informations.

 See [LICENSE.txt](./LICENSE.txt) to know the engine license.
 Read it before use!